Fire Island home to modernist beach houses and buff boys in Speedos!

 And don’t miss the Pines Party, a 24 hour dance event held each July on the beach.
 Each year the party has a different theme and the costumes are outrageous.
 This epic party ends when the sun rises over the Atlantic.
 Truly magical.

-The Spray Fire Island Summer Camp, in August, is the one of the highlights of the end of Summer season hosting a popular beach party and Sunday pool event.
+Splash Fire Island, in August, is the one of the highlights of the end of Summer season hosting a popular beach party and Sunday pool event.

 Private pool parties on Fire Island are the stuff of legend.
 If your beach house has a pool, you will be a very popular guy!
 If not, make friends with some locals or a visitor who has a pool and grab yourself an invite!

 Some pool parties are planned well in advance and are held to help LGBT charities and local organisations.
 Splash, the pool party hosted by Callen Lorde is always a popular party.
 Liberation, hosted by Jon Tilli with VIP brunch and Stoli party is a hot ticket in August.
 The Human Rights Campaign (HRC) annual pool party fundraiser was held at “Beachcomber”.

 Low Tea at the Pavilion is the biggest daily event in The Pines, especially during weekends.
 The event kicks off at 5pm and continues until 8pm.
 Low Tea is at its busiest from 6.30pm.

 As Low Tea ends, High Tea begins.
 The event moves to the pool deck and the upper Pavilion deck towards “Spin and Twirl”.
 As the dust settles the music gets louder and the guest DJs arrive for a night of partying.

 On Friday Nights everyone heads to The Ice Palace on Cherry Grove for the weekly Underwear Party.
 Guests can check-in their clothes with the attendant and pay cash at the door to gain entry.
 Don’t forget to check the times of the last water taxi if you are staying at The Pines.